Pashtuns: Iran

 Pashtuns are also found in smaller numbers in the eastern and northern parts of Iran.
-Records as early as the mid-1600s report Durrani Pashtuns living in the Khorasan Province of Safavid Iran.
+Records as early as the mid-1600s report Durrani Pashtuns living in the Khorasan province of Safavid Iran.
 After the short reign of the Ghilji Pashtuns in Iran, Nader Shah defeated the last independent Ghilji ruler of Kandahar, Hussain Hotak.
-In order to secure Durrani control in southern Afghanistan, Nader Shah deported Hussain Hotak and large numbers of the Ghilji Pashtuns to the Mazandaran Province in northern Iran.
-The remnants of this once sizable exiled community, although assimilated, continue to claim Pashtun descent.
+In order to secure Durrani control in southern Afghanistan, Nader Shah deported Hussain Hotak and large numbers of the Ghilji Pashtuns to the Mazandaran province in northern Iran.
+The remnants of this once sizeable exiled community, although assimilated, continue to claim Pashtun descent.
 During the early 18th century, in the course of a very few years, the number of Durrani Pashtuns in Iranian Khorasan, greatly increased.
 Later the region became part of the Durrani Empire itself.
 The second Durrani king of Afghanistan, Timur Shah Durrani was born in Mashhad.
 Contemporary to Durrani rule in the east, Azad Khan Afghan, an ethnic Ghilji Pashtun, formerly second in charge of Azerbaijan during Afsharid rule, gained power in the western regions of Iran and Azerbaijan for a short period.
-According to a sample survey in 1988, 75 percent of all Afghan refugees in the southern part of the Iranian Khorasan Province were Durrani Pashtuns.
+According to a sample survey in 1988, 75 per cent of all Afghan refugees in the southern part of the Iranian Khorasan province were Durrani Pashtuns.

 In other regions

-Indian and Pakistani Pashtuns have utilised the British/Commonwealth links of their respective countries, and modern communities have been established starting around the 1960s mainly in the United Kingdom, Canada, Australia but also in other commonwealth countries (and the United States).
+Indian and Pakistani Pashtuns have utilized the British/Commonwealth links of their respective countries, and modern communities have been established starting around the 1960s mainly in the United Kingdom, Canada, Australia but also in other commonwealth countries (and the United States).
 Some Pashtuns have also settled in the Middle East, such as in the Arabian Peninsula.
 For example, about 300,000 Pashtuns migrated to the Persian Gulf countries between 1976 and 1981, representing 35% of Pakistani immigrants.
 The Pakistani and Afghan diaspora around the world includes Pashtuns.

 Etymology

 Ancient historical references: Pashtun

 A tribe called Pakthās, one of the tribes that fought against Sudas in the Dasarajna, or "Battle of the Ten Kings", are mentioned in the seventh mandala of the Rigveda, a text of Vedic Sanskrit hymns dated between c.
 1500 and 1200 BCE:

 Heinrich Zimmer connects them with a tribe mentioned by Herodotus (Pactyans) in 430 BCE in the Histories:

-These Pactyans lived on the eastern frontier of the Achaemenid Arachosia Satrapy as early as the 1st millennium BCE, present day Afghanistan.
+These Pactyans lived on the eastern frontier of the Achaemenid Arachosia Satrapy as early as the 1st millennium BCE, present-day Afghanistan.
 Herodotus also mentions a tribe of known as Aparytai (Ἀπαρύται).
 Thomas Holdich has linked them with the Afridi tribe: